Culinary & Taste

 It is not uncommon for Himalayan salt to contain less than 10% of the daily recommended intake of iodine per serving.
 Therefore, it is not recommended to rely on Himalayan salt as a primary source of iodine in your diet.

-It’s common for different sources of Himalayan salt to contain varying amounts of iodine.
+It’s common for different sources of Himalayan salt to contain varying amounts of iodide.
 Minerals in Himalayan salt can depend on mining locations, salt quality, and processing methods used.
 As a result, it’s not accurate to assume that all types of Himalayan salt contain the same amount of iodine.

 What Are Good Sources For Iodine?

 In addition to dietary sources, iodine can also be obtained through supplements.
-Iodine supplements are available in various forms, including tablets, capsules, and liquid drops.
+Supplements are available in various forms, including tablets, capsules, and liquid drops.
 It is important to speak with a healthcare professional before taking any supplements to determine the appropriate dosage and ensure that they are safe and appropriate for you.

 What Are The Iodine Levels Of Various Types Of Salt?